mtw/mtw.github.io/Pelican/content/blog/2019-03-24-Functional_RNA_Structures_in_the_3UTR_of_Tick-Borne_Insect-Specific_and_No_Known_Vector_Flaviviruses.rst

 :date: 2019-03-25
 :modified: 2023-11-03
-:tags: viruses; One Health; xrRNA
+:tags: virus bioinformatics; One Health; xrRNA; synthetic biology
 :category: publications
 :slug: Functional_RNA_Structures_in_the_three_prime_UTR_of_Flaviviruses
 :author: mtw
-:title: Unraveling Flavivirus UTRs: xrRNAs and the Path to One Health
+:title: Comparative look at flavivirus UTRs: Similarities and surprises
 :summary: This study highlights the crucial role of untranslated regions (UTRs) in flaviviruses and the discovery of exoribonuclease resistant RNAs (xrRNAs).
-These findings showcase the importance of virus bioinformatic studies in advancing our understanding of infectious diseases and their relevance to broader health goals like the One Health approach.
+These findings showcase the importance of virus bioinformatic studies in advancing our understanding of infectious diseases and their relevance to broader health goals
 :description: Discover the significance of UTRs in flaviviruses and their role in virus survival.
-Explore the One Health connection
+Explore the synthetic biology connection

 .. role:: link-flat-strong(link)